levibeach/krait/README.md

 Krait is a command line MIDI looper application that records, plays, and manipulates MIDI messages in real-time.
 Version 0.4.1 includes advanced sequencing operations, save/load functionality, and a customizable terminal user interface.

-**WARNING:** This is a work-in-progress and was created fairly quickly so use at your own risk.

 ## Install & Run

 To get Krait running in the terminal, first make sure you have Node.js and NPM installed.